-David Wrobel, David L. Boren Professor and Merrick Chair of Western American History at OU, is known for his scholarship on the history of the American West.
+David Wrobel, David L. Boren Professor and Merrick Chair of Western American History at OU, is a historian of the American West and American thought and culture.
 He teaches undergraduate and graduate courses on the West, modern American thought and culture, the Progressive Era, John Steinbeck and the introductory course U.S. History: 1865-Present.
-In 2015, he received the OU College of Arts and Sciences Holden Award for Teaching Excellence.
+In 2015, he received the OU Dodge Family College of Arts and Sciences Holden Award for Teaching Excellence.

-Wrobel is known for his community engagement and generous mentorship of teachers around the country.
+Wrobel is known for his community engagement and mentorship of teachers around the country.
 He has participated in and directed many teacher institutes sponsored by the National Endowment for the Humanities, U.S. Department of Education, National Council for History Education and other groups.
 Wrobel serves as an Organization of American Historians Distinguished Lecturer and, in 2005-2006, was Senior Research Fellow in Western American History at Yale University.
-He is past president of the American Historical Association’s Pacific Coast Branch and a member of the Western History Association Council and Phi Alpha Theta, the National History Honor Society.
+He is past president of the Western History Association, the American Historical Association’s Pacific Coast Branch, and of Phi Alpha Theta, the National History Honor Society.

 Wrobel has received numerous research fellowships, including from the Huntington Library, the Newberry Library and the American Philosophical Society.
-Wrobel was the inaugural recipient of the David L. Boren Professorship, one of the most prestigious honors at OU, created to recognize scholars whose excellence in teaching and research makes a positive difference in public affairs and civic life.
+He was the inaugural recipient of the David L. Boren Professorship, one of the most prestigious honors at OU, created to recognize scholars “whose excellence in teaching and research makes a positive difference in public affairs and civic life.”